basespace/basespace-ruby-sdk/README.md

 	git clone git@github.com:joejimbo/basespace-ruby-sdk.git

+*Note:* We will make the SDK available as a Ruby gem when our implementation is production ready.
+It will then also be listed on [Biogems.info](http://www.biogems.info).

 ## Setup

 *Requirements:* Ruby 1.9.3 and above.
-The multi-part file upload will currently only run on a unix setup.
+The multi-part file upload will currently only run on a Unix setup.

 You can include 'Bio::BaseSpace' by setting below environmental variable: